 The Company sponsors a nonqualified deferred compensation plan (the "Deferred Compensation Plan") for highly compensated employees whose contributions to the 401(k) Plan are limited due to the application of the annual limitations under the Internal Revenue Code.
 The Deferred Compensation Plan provides these employees with the opportunity to defer compensation that was precluded under the Company's 401(k) Plan due to the annual limitations, including salary and incentive based compensation, which is then matched by the Company using the same formula as the 401(k) Plan.
 An employee must be employed on December 31 to receive that year's Company matching contribution, with the matching contribution funded annually in the January following the year in which the matching contribution was earned.
 In the event of bankruptcy, the assets of this plan are available to satisfy the claims of general creditors.
 The Company has an unsecured obligation to pay, in the future, the value of the deferred compensation and Company match adjusted to reflect the performance, whether positive or negative, of selected investment measurement options chosen by each participant during the deferral period.
-The liability for compensation deferred under the Deferred Compensation Plan was \$16.7 million and \$15.4 million as of March 31, 2015, and December 31, 2014, respectively, and was included within "Other liabilities" on the Condensed Consolidated Balance Sheets.
-The Company expensed matching contributions under the Deferred Compensation Plan in the amounts of less than \$0.1 million and \$0.1 million for the three months ended March 31, 2015 and 2014, respectively.
+The liability for compensation deferred under the Deferred Compensation Plan was \$17.0 million and \$15.4 million as of June 30, 2015, and December 31, 2014, respectively, and was included within "Other liabilities" on the Condensed Consolidated Balance Sheets.
+The Company expensed matching contributions under the Deferred Compensation Plan in the amount of less than \$0.1 million for each of the three months ended June 30, 2015 and 2014.
+The Company expensed matching contributions under the Deferred Compensation Plan in the amount of \$0.1 million for each of the six months ended June 30, 2015 and 2014.